thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ### Option B: Manual Installation

-This method gives you full control over partitioning and BTRFS subvolume creation, allowing you to implement the **recommended separate `/boot` partition** setup.
+This method gives you full control over partitioning and BTRFS subvolume creation, allowing you to implement the **recommended separate `/boot` partition** setup and manage EFI space precisely.

+**Important Note on EFI Partition Size (260 MiB):** If you reuse your existing 260 MiB EFI partition (`nvme0n1p1`) for manual installation, you will typically be **limited to keeping only 1 NixOS generation** due to space constraints after accounting for Windows boot files.
+This compromises NixOS's rollback capabilities.
+For more generations, **expanding the EFI partition to at least 512 MiB or ideally 1 GiB is strongly advised** as the preferred solution.
+This requires shrinking your Windows partition and moving partitions, which is a complex and high-risk operation best performed with full data backups.

 1. Boot from the NixOS installation media.